Why Some Male Lions Don't Have Manes

 For years, scientists identified different lion species and subspecies, in part, by the length of their locks.
 They believed that mane length was a genetic characteristic, passed down from generation to generation.

-But a study by Bruce Patterson, the curator of mammals at the Field Museum in Chicago, reveals that the length can largely be attributed to climate.
-According to The Field Museum, the temperature of the zoo lion's environment is responsible for up to half of the span and density of its mane.
+But a 2006 study by Bruce Patterson, now the curator emeritus of mammals at the Field Museum in Chicago, revealed that the length can largely be attributed to climate.
+According to the museum, the temperature of a zoo lion’s environment is responsible for up to half of the span and density of its mane.
 While genetics may also be a factor—some of the big cats may be predisposed to longer, more luxurious manes—temperature can cause a huge amount of variation.
 This means scientists may need to reevaluate some of their existing taxonomy.

 Patterson studied lions at 17 zoos across the United States, recording area temperatures and the length of the hair around each mammal's neck.
 He found that those in colder climates had significantly longer strands than those in warmer areas.
 Because manes take energy to grow and maintain, lions in warmer temperatures, who don’t need the ring of hair to keep warm, simply grow smaller ones.